CRISES IN THE CAPITALIST SYSTEM

 10. Transition from Mandate to Trusteeship Colonies.

-After the war, former mandated territories under the League of Nations were transferred to UN Trusteeship status.
+After WWII, former mandated territories under League of Nations ( Former colonies of Tripple alliance powers) were transferred to UN Trusteeship status.

-The Capitalist crises shaped global and specifically African history through their outcomes, making them an important topic of study in African curiculums.
+Capitalist crises, WWI, G.E.D and WWII shaped global and specifically African history through their outcomes, making them an important topics of study in African curiculums.

 Comments